-Lastly, it is also important to have a pre-trip inspection report with you; while you are driving for Lucky To Go.
-You may be asked to present proof of pre-trip inspection if you are pulled over or stopped by the enforcement officers.
+Lastly, it is also important to have a pre-trip inspection report with you while you are driving for Lucky To Go.
+You may be asked to present proof of pre-trip inspection if you are pulled over by enforcement officers.

 Why do you need a vehicle inspection?

 As a PDV driver, the obligation to maintain the safety of your vehicle falls on you.
 This entails regular inspections and sticking with the manufacturer’s recommended maintenance schedule.

 In British Columbia, you either need to complete an inspection annually or semi-annually, depending on how much you drive your vehicle.

 If you drove over 40,000km in the previous year, you are required to complete a vehicle inspection twice a year.

 If you drove under 40,000km in the previous year, you are required to inspect your vehicle only once a year.